nozomi-75/ColorCursor/README.md

 Follow the on-screen prompts to select and process the cursor assets.

+## Asset names

+A specific cursor map can be found under the `copy_assets` function of the scripts.
+This is used to copy and rename the assets to follow the Linux cursor format.

+This is in line with the `FILES` array at the beginning of the script.
+Therefore, it assumes that you have the following filenames.

+- Alternate
+- Busy
+- Diagonal1
+- Diagonal2
+- Handwriting
+- Help
+- Horizontal
+- Link
+- Move
+- Normal
+- Person
+- Pin
+- Precision
+- Text
+- Unavailable
+- Vertical
+- Working

 ## Note

 Windows cursor assets are typically limited to <20 items, which is significantly fewer than the ~100 assets typically used in Linux themes (e.g., [Yaru](https://github.com/ubuntu/yaru), [Breeze](https://invent.kde.org/plasma/breeze)).
 As a result: